SmalsResearch/SmalsBeSign/Application/src/main/resources/files/README.txt

 - Put the eID card inside the card reader.
 On the bottom bar, it then indicates "Ready to sign!".
 - Click on "Sign files".
 - Enter the eID PIN code.
+  BE CAREFUL: You have only 3 attempts to enter the correct PIN code, otherwise the eID card gets automatically blocked (for security reasons).
 - Choose the folder to store the result files.
 - For each document that has been signed, the result file is a zip file (named name_of_the_document.signed.zip) containing:
 	- this README,